dtimmer1/eight-queens/README.md

 #Eight Queens

-Uses a simple genetic algorithm to generate solutions for the "Eight Queens" puzzle.
+Uses a simple genetic algorithm to generate solutions for the "Eight Queens" problem.

 ##Background